“yada yada yada.. like ugly Gina over there” he said across the classroom. “She’s cool with it and yada yada yada”

 Well, the next part though is what silenced me through the rest of the night.
 Just the moment he started to make another mean comment about me, a girl shot her arm in the air, saying, “I’m sorry, you shouldn’t talk about Gina like that.
 That’s not really nice.” cutting in the middle of the point he was about to make.

-I was quite taken aback by her comment, I am quite close to her, and she really is the person any introvert people would wanna be.
-I look up to her and she’s always there whenever I had questions.
+I was quite taken aback by her comment, I am quite close to her, and she really is the person any introvert person wants to be.
+I look up to her, like a mentor and she’s always there whenever I have issues.

 Apparently I wasn’t the only one tensed up by this – what do you call this? a friction? a setback? whatever this is – surprise.
 My body tensed, my smile literally looked like it was cemented there, cause I can feel all the other parts of my face certainly didn’t cooperate with that smile.